 April 17 —“Health Insurance and Intergenerational Economic Mobility,” presented by Rourke O’Brien, RWJF Health & Society Scholar, Harvard Center for Population and Development Studies

-April 24 — Title TBA, presented by Germana Leyna, Spiegelman Fellow, Harvard Center for Population and Development Studies
+April 24 — “Missing Persons: Addressing Issues of Residential Mobility in DHS Sites (The Case of DUCS),” presented by Germana Leyna, Spiegelman Fellow, Harvard Center for Population and Development Studies

-May 15 — Title TBA, presented by Philipp Hessel, Bell Fellow, Harvard Center for Population and Development Studies
+May 15 — “The Effects of Non-Contributory Pensions on Mortality in Brazil,” presented by Philipp Hessel, Bell Fellow, Harvard Center for Population and Development Studies